Pegaso Z-102

 The Pegaso Z-102 is a Spanish sports car produced by Pegaso in Spain in both coupé and cabriolet form from 1951 until 1958.
-The Z-102 was the fastest production car in the world at the time of production, having reached a top speed of 151 mph.
+The Z-102 was the fastest car in the world at the time of production, having reached a top speed of 151 mph.

 Background

 Pegaso was an established company noted for its trucks and motor coaches, but also produced sports cars for seven years.
 Pegaso's chief technical manager was Wifredo Ricart who formerly worked as chief engineer for Alfa Romeo, and while there designed the Alfa Romeo Tipo 512.
 The Z-102 started life as a pair of prototypes in 1951 with coupe and drophead body styles.
-Both prototypes had steel bodies which were determined to be too heavy and Pegaso made the decision to switch to alloy bodies to save weight.
+Both prototypes had steel bodies which were determined to be too heavy and Pegaso made the decision to switch to alloy bodies to reduce weight.
 However, the cars were still quite heavy and brutish to drive and racing success was virtually nonexistent.
 Because the cars were built on a cost-no-object basis the car soon proved too costly to warrant continued production and the Z-102 was discontinued after 1958.
 A simplified and cheaper version, the Z-103 with 3.9, 4.5 and 4.7 litre engines, was put into production but had little success and only 3 were built.